Header image

 4. Oversimplification: There is a unique solution to how biological learning is accomplished, and our goal is to find that solution.

-Remedy: Complexity in a system is characterized by several functionally segregated subsystems that show a high degree of functional integration when they interact with each other.
+Remedy: Complexity in a system is characterized by several functionally specialized subsystems that show a high degree of functional integration when they interact with each other.
 An important characteristic of complex biological systems is degeneracy, the ability of structurally different subsystems to yield the same functional outcome.
 Degeneracy is ubiquitous across all scales of the nervous system.

-5. Oversimplification: Glial cells are glue.
+6. Oversimplification: Glial cells are glue.

 Remedy: Glial cells are actively involved in information processing, plasticity, and learning.